svalchinov/angular-test-app/README.md

 | GET           | /api/bars/{bar_id}/round/{round_id}/orders    | list of orders in a round         |

-Prices are inside products
+Prices will be inside products object thus possibly reducing the amount of API calls and complexity.

-Orders are inside rounds
+Orders will be posteds inside rounds from the front-end